SamuelValla/Data-Science-Assignment-eCommerce-Transactions-Dataset/README.md

    - The notebook includes the implementation of clustering techniques, calculation of the Davies-Bouldin Index (DB Index), and other metrics for cluster evaluation.
 It also includes visualizations to understand the formed clusters.

 2. **`Samuel_Valla_Clustering.pdf`**
-   - A PDF version of the clustering notebook for easy review and submission.
+   - A detailed report on clustering analysis, including metrics like DB Index and Silhouette Score, along with insights derived from the clustering results.

 3. **`Samuel_Valla_EDA.ipynb`**
    - A Jupyter Notebook containing the Exploratory Data Analysis (EDA) performed on the eCommerce dataset.
    - The notebook covers data cleaning, summary statistics, visualizations, and insights derived from customer, product, and transaction data.

 4. **`Samuel_Valla_EDA.pdf`**
-   - A PDF version of the EDA notebook for easy review and submission.
+   - A detailed report on the EDA process, highlighting key findings, visualizations, and data insights.

 5. **`Samuel_Valla_Lookalike.csv`**
    - The output file for the lookalike model, containing mappings of customer IDs to their top 3 similar customers and the associated similarity scores.